The Remembrances

 The Middlesex, Essex, Surrey and Kent groupings are broadly respected.
 This reflects genuine differences in character, governance history and geographic orientation.

 The framework accepts significant variance in population size.
 The historic Hundred geography produces unequal populations for entirely predictable reasons — the inner Hundreds absorbed explosive Victorian and Edwardian urban growth, whilst the outer Hundreds urbanised late or not at all.
+The target range is roughly 350,000 to 550,000, but this is a guide rather than a rule.